vbookshelf/Thumb-Drive-App-Concept/README.md

 ### 2. If you received a copy that someone already installed:

 a.
 Move the folder to your desktop.
-If your external drive that is an SSD, you don't need to move the folder to your computer.
+If your external drive is an SSD, you don't need to move the folder to your computer.
 The app can run on the SSD.

 b.
 Double click this file: ```start-mac-app.command```